Deducteam/lambdapi/doc/sections/commands.md

 **flags** The user can set/unset some flags:

 ```
+set flag "eta_equality" on // default is off
 set flag "print_implicits" on // default is off
 set flag "print_contexts" on // default is off
 set flag "print_domains" on // default is off
-set flag "eta_equality" on // default is off
+set flag "print_meta_type" on // default is off
 ```

 **notation for natural numbers** It is possible to use the standard